uhi22/ccs32/readme.md

 the Arduino IDE, via the RX0/TX0, which are also used for programming.
 As test, the sketch sends GetSoftwareVersion requests and shows the related responses on the debug console.

+## Benefits of this solution
+- much faster startup time (2s) compared to the Raspberry or Notebook
+- much less current consumption compared to the Raspberry or Notebook
+- more compact design

+## Drawbacks
+- no log file for offline analysis

 ## Todos
 - porting of all required homeplug stuff from python to C.